A timeline of 19th-century America

 “

-Willie Lincoln,” by Emily J. Bugbee (
+Willie Lincoln,” Emily J. Bugbee (

 Little Corporal; July)